marcoseduardoss/mini-mvc/demos/README.md

 #### Examples of MiniMVC implementation:

-- [001-crud-books-jstl-jdbc](https://github.com/marcoseduardoss/mini-mvc/tree/master/demos/001-crud-books-jstl-jdbc): Example of the Project JDBC, PostgreSQL and JSP/JSTL.
-It contains the original MiniMVC code in the project packages[]():

-- [002-crud-books-jstl-jdbc](https://github.com/marcoseduardoss/mini-mvc/tree/master/demos/002-crud-books-jstl-jdbc): Example of the Project JDBC, PostgreSQL and JSP/JSTL.
-The MiniMVC included as a dependency in jar format compiled.

-- [003-crud-books-jstl-hibernate](https://github.com/marcoseduardoss/mini-mvc/tree/master/demos/003-crud-books-jstl-hibernate): Exemple of the Project JPA/HIBERNATE, PostgreSQL and JSP/JSTL.
+- [001-crud-books-mvc-servlets-jstl-jpa](https://github.com/marcoseduardoss/mini-mvc/tree/master/demos/001-crud-books-mvc-servlets-jstl-jpa): Exemple of the Project JPA/HIBERNATE, PostgreSQL and JSP/JSTL.
 The MiniMVC included as a dependency in jar format compiled.